plariono/tutorial_acts_june25/README.md

 When the installation is completed you can pull the tutorial repository and place it in ```actsdir```.

 # Material maps:
-Due to file size limitations the material-map.json file must be downloaded separately.
+The material-map is provided in .zip format.
+The full-chain job will unzip it automatically at the first run.

 ## IRIS 4 geometry